Why some of us are bad at maths

 Even if I do respond to stereotype threat, it would be quite hard to say why.
 Is it that despite my expectations, I've bought into the stereotype and am changing my behaviour to meet society’s expectations, because my anger about someone being sexist is distracting me, or something else?

 It's probably now becoming clear that it’s really hard to pick apart why the continuum of maths ability exists, even within a single element of it like stereotype threat.
 This complexity causes a difficult and important practical problem in the UK.
-At the age of roughly 16 almost all of us will sit exams called GCSEs (or an equivalent called Nationals in Scotland) and your grades in Maths and English determine what types of further education and training you can then go on to access.
+At the age of 16ish, almost all of us will sit exams called GCSEs (or an equivalent called Nationals in Scotland) and your grades in Maths and English determine what types of further education and training you can then go on to access.
 Given how many things can affect performance on tests (in maths and other subjects), the answer might not be about making the tests “fairer” but instead finding different ways to assess maths ability and/or broader acceptance of the idea that it's okay not to be good at maths.
 And that would really help people who have…

 Dyscalculia